MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-tpm-issues.md

 # BitLocker and TPM: other known issues

-This article describes common issues that relate directly to the Trusted Platform Module (TPM), and provides guidance to address these issues.
+This article describes common issues that relate directly to the trusted platform module (TPM), and provides guidance to address these issues.

 ## Azure AD: Windows Hello for Business and single sign-on do not work